HaxeFoundation/HaxeManual/content/09-macro.md

 ##### since Haxe 3.1.0

 Normal [build-macros](macro-type-building) are run per-type and are already very powerful.
 In some cases it is useful to run a build macro per type **usage** instead, i.e. whenever it actually appears in the code.
-Among other things this allows accessing the concrete type parameters in the macro.
+Among other things, this allows accessing the concrete type parameters in the macro.

 `@:genericBuild` is used just like `@:build` by adding it to a type with the argument being a macro call: